Red Hot Cyber

 Raffaela Crisci

 Member of the Dark Lab group.
-Computer Engineer graduated with honors from the University of Sannio, passionate about cybersecurity.
+Computer Engineer graduated with honors from the University of Sannio, with specialization in Cyber Security.
 Expert in Cyber Threat Intelligence with experience in a leading multinational company.
 Strong discipline and organizational skills developed through sports